shopper approved

 It is also important to remember that dealers can buy in much larger quantities than the average customer can.
 In doing so, dealers get wholesale pricing while those who buy from dealers pay retail pricing.
 In fact, it is really no different from any other retail business out there.

-Uncirculated American Silver Eagles typically carry a premium of a few dollars over the spot silver price.
+Uncirculated American Silver Eagles typically carry a premium of 5-8 dollars over the spot silver price.
 American Silver Eagle proofs, however, can carry premiums that are three times the spot price.
 The premium on a proof coin will depend on the year, scarcity and condition.
 Proof coins also can have fluctuating premiums based on collector demand.

 The world of coins and bullion carry with it a list of charges and expenses that must be passed along.
 These costs include design, mintage and distribution as well as dealer markups.
 The American Silver Eagle coin carries good premiums for a reason — it is a well known and respected product of the U.S. Mint.
 The next time you are looking at Silver Eagles, we think you will have a whole new appreciation of what really goes into these magnificent coins and bringing them to market.